michaelwillis/virtual-playing-orchestra-ardour-template/readme.md

 # Virtual Playing Orchestra Template

 ## What is this?
-This is an Ardour project template for composing orchestral music, using only no-cost virtual instruments and Linux-native LV2 plugins.
+This is an Ardour template for composing orchestral music, using only no-cost virtual instruments and Linux-native LV2 plugins.

 ## Requirements
 This template has been tested with: